slint-ui/slint/docs/tutorial/rust/src/game_logic_in_rust.md

 consider them solved and they remain open.
 Otherwise we wait for a little while, so the player can memorize the location of the icons, and then close them again.

-We'll modify the `.slint` markup inside the `sixtyfps!` macro to signal to the Rust code when the user clicks on a tile.
+We'll modify the `.slint` markup inside the `slint!` macro to signal to the Rust code when the user clicks on a tile.
 Two changes to <span class="hljs-title">MainWindow</span> are needed: We need to add a way for the MainWindow to call to the Rust code that it should check if a pair of tiles has been solved.
 And we need to add a property that Rust code can toggle to disable further tile interaction, to prevent the player from opening more tiles than allowed.
 No cheating allowed!
 First, we paste